saber-notes/saber/privacy_policy.md

 To use this feature, users need to make an account on a Nextcloud server of their choice to use as a cloud service.
-For users who don't want to choose a custom Nextcloud server, the official Saber server — run by Adil Hanney — is hosted at [nc.saber.adil.hanney.org](https://nc.saber.adil.hanney.org).
+For users who don't want to choose a custom Nextcloud server, the official Saber server is hosted at [nc.saber.adil.hanney.org](https://nc.saber.adil.hanney.org).
+This server is run by Adil Hanney and hosted in the United Kingdom.

 To maintain privacy, all notes are encrypted before being sent to the cloud.
 A randomly generated key is used to encrypt the notes.